-- identification of the properties and the property owners affected by the proposed construction and a summary table of all land negotiations to date including their status and any contentious issues and the applicant's proposed approach to resolution - 2. an affidavit of title search attesting to the work that was done to identify affected landowners and listing the affected landowners and - a. a confidential listing of affected landowners, their contact information, and a description of their property.53 - b. a second non-confidential copy of this listing with any personal information redacted. - 3. evidence of discussion and/or agreements regarding sections of the route where section 41(9) of the Electricity Act may be applicable, as well as discussion regarding any disagreement over the location of structures, equipment or facilities over, under or on public streets and highways, as may be applicable.
+1. 1. identification of the properties and the property owners and/ortenants affected by the proposed construction (landowners line list); and a summary table of all land negotiations to date including their status and any contentious issues and the applicant's proposed approach to resolution;

+- 2. an affidavit of title search attesting to the work that was done to identify affected landowners and listing the affected landowners and - a.
+Provide a confidential listing of affected landowners, their contact information, and a description of their property.53 - b.
+Provide a second non-confidential copy of this listing with any personal information redacted. - 1.3.
+2. Eevidence of discussion and/or agreements regarding sections of the route where section 41(9) of the Electricity Act may be applicable, as well as discussion regarding any disagreement over the location of structures, equipment or facilities over, under or on public streets and highways, as may be applicable.